 The MS-CEI degree requires 13 courses (33 credits) including 4 courses taken at The Stern School of Business and 9 courses taken in Computer Science at the Courant Institute of Mathematical Sciences.
-The degree will be completed in one year and students must enroll full time.
+The degree will be completed in one and a half years and students must enroll full time.

 In addition, students must maintain good standing throughout their studies.
 This involves sustaining a grade-point average of at least 3.0 (B) each semester, and successfully completing at least two thirds of all courses attempted.
 Students falling below the GPA and course completion requirements are placed on probation, and given until the following fall or spring semester to return to good standing, or faced with possible academic dismissal from the program.